basilisp-lang/basilisp/docs/concepts.rst

 Random access to vector elements by index (via :lpy:fn:`get` or :lpy:fn:`nth`) is ``O(log32(n))``.
 You can reverse a vector in constant time using :lpy:fn:`rseq`.

-Vectors be called like a function similar to :lpy:fn:`nth` with an index and an optional default value, returning the value at the specified index if found.
+Vectors can be called like a function similar to :lpy:fn:`nth` with an index and an optional default value, returning the value at the specified index if found.
 Returns the default value or ``nil`` (if no default value is specified) otherwise.

 .. code-block::